robert-luoqing/flutter_list_view/README.md

 2. Support keep position
    If some data insert before other items, It will scroll down.
 Some chat software may want to keep the position not scroll down when new message coming.
 3. Support show top in reverse mode if the data can't fill full viewport.
+4. Support header sticky
-4. Support integrate pull_to_refresh
+5. Support integrate pull_to_refresh
+6. Support scroll to specify index when initialize data
-5. Performance
+7. Performance
    When listview jump to somewhere, The items which layout before the position will always loaded.
 It is not realy lazy loading.

 ## Screen